 “No. Why do you ask?”

-“Just wondering.”
-She said.
-“By the way, I’m going out with Nathanial on Saturday for whatever movie they’re gonna play.
+“Just wondering,” she said.
+“By the way, I’m going out with Nathan on Saturday for whatever movie they’re gonna play.
 You should come.”

 Avery, dumbfounded, agreed absently.